-Most often, the dog owner's home insurance is called on when his or her dog bites someone.
+Most often, the homeowners insurance for the dog owner will provide coverage for the dog bite injuries.
 Some dog owners carry additional insurance to cover their pets.
 In some cases, the dog owner's personal assets may be used to compensate a dog bite victim.

-While Wisconsin law typically holds the dog owner responsible, there may be exceptions or more than one party at fault for a dog bite injury.
+While Wisconsin law typically holds the dog owner responsible, there may be exceptions or more than one party responsible for a dog bite injury.
 At certain times, the keeper or person caring for the dog may be held liable for the actions of the dog.